8.3.1 Faculty Employment

-Noteworthy achievement in all four of the above areas is not required, but should be demonstrated in at least two areas.
+Noteworthy achievement in all of the above areas is not required, but should be demonstrated in at least three areas.
 A written recommendation should be submitted by the head of the department concerned setting forth the reasons for promotion.
 The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be promoted.

 In addition to the minimum requirements above, promotion to the rank of associate or full professor requires the terminal degree in the appropriate discipline or its equivalent in training, ability, or experience.
 Neither the possession of a doctorate nor longevity of service is a guarantee of promotion.